Quiet Riot's "Road Rage" With New Singer James Durbin

 Still Feelin' The Noize?

 It's certainly been a long, strange trip for L.A. rockers Quiet Riot.
 Originally led by the charismatic, motor-mouthed, leather-lunged vocalist Kevin DuBrow, QR is widely credited with igniting the '80s "hair metal" boom with their multi-platinum Metal Health album, which topped the Billboard charts in 1983.
-Their hit singles "Bang Your Head (Metal Health)" and "Cum On Feel The Noize" are classic-rock radio staples to this day.
-Quiet Riot's popularity faded in the late 1980s, but even when grunge rock took over in the 90s, they never really went away.
-Kevin kept the machine running with a rotating cast of replacement musicians (and occasional reunions of the "classic" lineup), continued to release new Quiet Riot albums, and became a regular fixture on the retro-metal tour circuit.
+Their hit Metal Health singles "Bang Your Head (Metal Health)" and "Cum On Feel The Noize" remain classic-rock radio staples to this day.
+Quiet Riot's popularity faded in the late 1980s, but even when grunge rock took over in the 90s, the band never went away.
+Kevin continued to release new Quiet Riot albums with a rotating cast of replacement musicians (and occasional reunions of the "classic" lineup), and became a regular fixture on the retro-metal tour circuit.

 Sadly, Kevin DuBrow passed away in 2007 at the age of 52, shortly after the release of QR's 11th studio album Rehab.
 Kevin was the heart and soul of the band, and for a while it appeared that Quiet Riot would die with him.
 However, after a period of mourning, longtime QR drummer Frankie Banali decided that the best way to honor his fallen band mate's memory would be to help keep his music alive.
 Frankie began assembling a new lineup with the blessings of Kevin's family, and his struggle to rebuild the Quiet Riot brand was the subject of the documentary Quiet Riot: Well, Now You're Here, There's No Way Back, which was released in 2014.

 "Well Now You're Here, There's No Way Back" trailer